SamsungDForum/JuvoPlayer/README.md

 * Stop of video playback
 * Fast Forward & Rewind (MPEG-DASH only)
 2. MPEG DASH streaming protocol - fragmented and chunked mp4 (byte range) containers support.
-3. MPEG DASH + PlayReady DRM decryption and playbackof FHD and UHD content.
+3. MPEG DASH + PlayReady DRM decryption and playback of FHD and UHD content.
 4. MP4 over HTTP protocol (download and demuxing by FFMPEG lib)
 5. HLS (downloading and demuxing by FFMPEG)
 6. RTP/RTSP (download by third party RTP library demuxing with FFMPEG)